simulacrum-amsterdam/simulacrum-press/wp-content/plugins/addthis/readme.txt

 7. Customization options on the AddThis Dashboard

 == Changelog ==

+= 5.2.2 =
+* Fix for duplicate sharing tools showing up due to weird caching plugin behavior
+* Fix for notices in addthis_social_widget.php on lines 1291 & 1306
+* Fix for changes in wp-cli 0.21.1

+= 5.2.1 =
+* Renaming the plugin from AddThis Sharing Buttons to Share Buttons by AddThis
+* Adding AddThis EULA

 = 5.2.0 =
 * New feature: AddThis Sharing Buttons metabox supported on custom post types.
 This meta box is used to disable sharing buttons on posts when editing them.